SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-pipeline.md

 # AWS CodePipeline

 ## 1. Introduction
-AWS CodePipeline is a fully managed continuous integration and continuous delivery (CI/CD) service that helps automate the steps required to release software changes.
+AWS CodePipeline is a fully managed continuous integration and continuous delivery (CICD) service that helps automate the steps required to release software changes.
 It allows developers to model and visualize their software release process as a series of stages, providing both flexibility and control in managing deployments.
 With CodePipeline, updates to source code automatically trigger pipeline executions, leading to automated builds, tests, and deployments.

 By using CodePipeline, teams can achieve faster, more reliable delivery of features and updates.
 It supports integrations with a variety of AWS services such as CodeCommit, CodeBuild, CodeDeploy, CloudFormation, and also third-party services like GitHub, GitLab, Bitbucket, and Jenkins.